 Not long after, a partnership between the University of Cincinnati and Procter & Gamble produced the 1819 Innovation Hub, a mixed-use space for tenants that range from large-scale companies like Cincinnati Bell to smaller startups like Amplify Sciences, whose advanced flu test is capturing seed funding from Cincinnati to San Francisco.

-In The Rise of Innovation Districts, authors and social scientists Bruce Katz and Julie Wagner detail a recent global shift that’s uprooting the next-generation innovation long held in isolated corporate campuses (think Silicon Valley) and placing it smack-dab in highly trafficked urban centers like Uptown Cincinnati that are adjacent to housing, office space and retail.
+In The Evolution of Innovation Districts—a follow up to 2014's The Rise of Innovation Districts—authors and social scientists Bruce Katz, Julie Wagner, and Thomas Osha detail a recent global shift that’s uprooting the next-generation innovation long held in isolated corporate campuses (think Silicon Valley) and placing it smack-dab in highly trafficked urban centers like Uptown Cincinnati that are adjacent to housing, office space and retail.

 When an innovation district is firing on all cylinders, say the authors, the impact is evident.
 For starters, its economic, physical, and social networking assets interact to create new synergies—phenomena that’s certainly at play in the Uptown Consortium’s collaborative mission to aggregate funds for improving pedestrian and bicycle connectivity across the MLK and Reading corridors; stabilizing existing housing and business districts with balanced residential infill and creating a unified and distinctive district-wide brand identity.